kdoore/CS2335-Gitbook/project-3/simple-spawner.md

 #Simple Spawner
-This code creates the simplest possible spawner.
+This code creates the simplest possible spawner
+.
-This code will be attached to an empty gameObject.
+This code will be attached to an empty gameObject: Spawner.

 Make sure to check the Transform.position.Z value of the Spawner gameObject, make sure it is 0, not -10.
 The spawned prefabs will be initialized with this value for Transform.position.Z.
 Then the objects will be behind the main camera and won't be visible when the scene plays.

+You'll customize this to meet your needs.

 ```java